 The Town Council appoints the Town Manager to act as the Chief Administrative Officer of the Town.
 The Town Manager serves at the pleasure of the Council, carries out its policies, and directs business procedures.
 This person is responsible for the day-to-day operations of the town government and manages and supervises all departments, agencies, and offices of the town, except the Town Attorney, who reports directly to the Council.
-The Town Council also appoints the Town Clerk who reports to the Town Manager.
+Beginning July 1, 2025, the Town Clerk will be appointed by and report to the Town Manager.
 The Town Manager is responsible for developing, and upon adoption by the Council, implementing the annual operating and capital budgets.
 The Town Manager recommends policies and priorities for the Council's consideration and leads the Town workforce in delivering services and responding to citizen issues or concerns.
 The Town Manager serves officially as the Director of Planning and Zoning, Zoning Administrator, Subdivision Agent and Floodplain Manager.
 The Town Manager also serves as liaison between the Town Council, regional, state, and local agencies and authorities, and community organizations.